runlyio/core-dotnet/README.md

 ## Example

-Here is a potential job that can read a CSV file (using [CsvHelper](https://joshclose.github.io/CsvHelper/)) and then send an email to each person in the file.
+Here is a job that reads a CSV file (using [CsvHelper](https://joshclose.github.io/CsvHelper/)) and sends an email to each person in the file.

 ```c#
 public class CsvEmailer : Job<CsvConfig, Person>